trustworthyaiday/trustworthyaiday.github.io/index.md

 To reflect on the recent advancements of the deep learning field at KDD 2021, Deep Learning Day will focus on “Understanding the Limits and Pushing the Boundaries of Deep Learning”, with topics including theoretical understanding, scaling deep learning, fairness and transparency, and testing and evaluation.

+KDD Deep Learning Day 2021 will take place on **Aug 18, 8am-5pm PST**.
 On behalf of the Deep Learning Day and KDD 2021 organizing committee, we welcome you all to attend this event!

 <!-- #Call